nginx-proxy/acme-companion/README.md

 curl https://raw.githubusercontent.com/jwilder/nginx-proxy/master/nginx.tmpl > /path/to/nginx.tmpl
 ```

-2) Set the `NGINX_DOCKER_GEN_CONTAINER` environment variable to the name or id of the docker-gen container.
+2) Set the `NGINX_DOCKER_GEN_CONTAINER` and `NGINX_CONTAINER` environment variable to the name or id of the docker-gen and nginx containers respectively.

 Examples: